 The department strongly encourages the unity of theory and practice through a specially designed double major of sociology and social work.
 See the social work section following for details.

 Social Work Major

 MISSION: The mission of the Gordon College social work program is the education of women and men for entry-level, generalist practice in social work within the context of a Christian liberal arts institution.
-The program maintains a commitment to the value and dignity of every person and the mandate to enhance human well-being and to alleviate poverty and oppression.
-Through the integration of the values, knowledge and skills of the social work profession, social work graduates are prepared to act in systems at all levels to help bring about peace, justice and social transformation.
+The program maintains a commitment to the value and dignity of every person and the mandate to alleviate poverty and oppression.
+Graduates are prepared to act in systems at all levels to help bring about peace, justice and social transformation.

 The social work program is fully accredited at the baccalaureate level by the Council on Social Work Education, qualifying graduates to apply for licensure at the BSW level in all states with licensure laws.
-Graduates apply for advanced standing in master's programs, potentially enabling them to complete what would otherwise be a two-year master's degree in social work in one year.
+Graduates may apply for advanced standing in master's programs, potentially enabling them to complete what would otherwise be a two-year master's degree in social work in one year.